vercel/next.js/examples/with-sentry/README.md

 You will need to install and configure the [Sentry Vercel integration](https://docs.sentry.io/workflow/integrations/vercel).
 After you've completed the project linking step, all the needed environment variables will be set in your Vercel project.

+> **Note: A Vercel project connected to a [Git integration](https://vercel.com/docs/v2/platform/deployments#git-integration) is required before adding the Sentry integration.

 #### Without Using Vercel

 1. Set up the `NEXT_PUBLIC_SENTRY_DSN` environment variable as described above.